Difference Between CMA and CIMA

 4. Financial analyst

 - CMA enjoys a strong global presence and is much more recognized and accepted by employers across the nations.

-- It finds a favor with students and professionals alike, due to its fast paced completion.
+- It finds favor with students and professionals alike due to its fast-paced completion.

 - However, one needs to keep in mind that the minimum qualification requisite remains a bachelor’s degree from an accredited university.

-- The CMA course study is very relevant to the modern day situations and it does not limit its scope for financial professionals.
-The very obvious reason is CMA designation holders are paid 30% more than there non certified colleagues and it is a must to do course if you want to build your career in corporate accounting.
+- The CMA course study is very relevant to modern-day situations, and it does not limit its scope for financial professionals.
+The very obvious reason is CMA designation holders are paid 30% more than there non-certified colleagues, and it is a must to do the course if you want to build your career in corporate accounting.

 - CIMA definitely gives a boost to your earning potential while preparing you for roles in the business and finance sectors.
-Also CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam, thus a wide range of professionals are open to give the exam, creating wider job opportunities.
+Also, CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam.
+Thus a wide range of professionals is open to give the exam, creating wider job opportunities.

-There is neither an easy qualification nor a better one, what makes it easy and better is your dedication and determination to achieve it.
-Thus make your decision wisely keeping your long terms in mind before choosing a program for yourself.
+There is neither an easy qualification nor a better one, which makes it easy and better is your dedication and determination to achieve it.
+Thus make your decision wisely, keeping your long terms in mind before choosing a program for yourself.